isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     X& operator=(X&& a) = default;

-Otherwise, the manually written move-assignment operator must be made safe for self-assignement.
+Otherwise, the manually written move-assignment operator must be made safe for self-assignment

     class X {
     public: